-UK-recognised pharmacist qualifications for pharmacists who completed their training in England, Scotland, Wales or Northern Ireland.
+See UK-recognised pharmacist qualifications if you completed your training in England, Scotland, Wales or Northern Ireland.

-EEA-qualified pharmacists for nationals of EEA countries who qualified as a pharmacist in an EEA country other than the UK.
+See EEA-qualified pharmacists if you are a national of an EEA country who qualified as a pharmacist in an EEA country other than the UK.

-Overseas (non-EEA) qualified pharmacists for pharmacists who qualified overseas (non-EEA) or nationals of non-EEA countries with an EEA pharmacist’s qualification (other than a UK pharmacy qualification).
+See Overseas (non-EEA) qualified pharmacists if you qualified overseas (non-EEA) or are a national of a non-EEA country with an EEA pharmacist qualification other than a UK pharmacy qualification.